 Tanjong Beach Club

 Enjoy brunch on the beach at this super cool bar-meets-beach-club that’s a peak outdoor dining in Singapore experience.
-Mama and Papa can order a drink, the kids can build sandcastles, and everyone can refresh with a swim in the infinity pool.
+Order a drink while the kids build sandcastles and jump in the swim in the infinity pool.
 Call ahead and book a cabana (brunch menu from 10am-4pm) if you plan to make a leisurely day of it.
-Saturdays tend to be better for families too, as Sundays are popular amongst the young and trendy (not that you’re not young and trendy mama, but, um, you know what we mean!).
+Saturdays tend to be better for families too, as Sundays are popular amongst the young and trendy.

 Tanjong Beach Club, 120 Tanjong Beach Walk, Sentosa Island, Singapore 098942, Tel: (+65) 9750 5323, www.tanjongbeachclub.com

 Oh how we love TBB Safari in Dempsey (part of the Tiong Bahru Bakery brand)!
 This safari-style glamping café is pitched in front of sister resto Open Farm Community.
-TBB Safari is open for early risers from 8am and offers Common Man Roasters coffee and amazing pastries, healthy breakfast bowls and sandwiches (though no specific kids’ menu).
-There are chickens and bunnies in the garden (plus 3,000 square foot of edible plants), and there’s a sand pit with slide and a chair swing nearby.
-Plenty of space for strollers (al fresco but lots of blowers).
+TBB Safari is open for early risers from 8am and offers Common Man Roasters coffee and amazing pastries and sandwiches (though no specific kids’ menu).
+There is plenty of space for strollers (al fresco but lots of blowers).
 Older kids will enjoy the boules lawn and exploring the lovely grounds.

 TBB Safari, 130E Minden Road, Singapore 248819, www.tiongbahrubakery.com